krajuska/gitcheatsheet/README.md

 git commit -m "message"
 ```
 * commits the staged files with the message between the double quotes
+> I (gkrajuska) personally don't like the "-m" flag because it doesn't open Vim (the most feared text editor on Earth) with the **diff** (differences) between staged files.
+I only use this commit method if I'm 350% sure of the changes included in the commit.

 ```
 git push origin <branchname>